Hossam-eddin/Smart-Methods/2 nodes sharing a string message in a custom package/readme.md

 2 nodes sharing a string message in a custom package (Explanation below pictures)

-Two python files adn steps pdf included
+Two python files and a steps.pdf included